 - Fixed form

-To get started on creating a subscription form using SendPulse, one should:
+To get started creating a subscription form using SendPulse, you should:

 - Go to subscription forms.
 On the SendPulse homepage, click on products then subscription forms.
 On the subscription forms page, click on “create custom subscription form” to build subscription forms for a website.

 - Select “Form Builder” or Form Templates.
-Pick a template form and edit it or create a whole new form using SendPulse form builder with a wide choice of layouts, colors, images, and fonts.
+Pick a template form and edit it or create a new form using SendPulse's form builder with a wide choice of layouts, colors, images, and fonts.

 - Add a mailing list or create one.
 One can add an existing mailing list that SendPulse will update with new subscribers, or create a new list.
 Plus, it is also possible to add several lists at one time.

 - Choose elements to add to the form.
-There are many elements one can add to the form using the form builder.
-They include an input box, checkbox, radio buttons, drop-down list, text, images, and spacer.
+There are many elements one can add to a form using our form builder.
+They include an input box, checkbox, radio buttons, drop-down lists, text, images, and spacer.

-- Apply Changes, save and get the code.
-Once everything is set up, one can now click on “Apply Changes” followed by “Save and Get Code.”
+- Apply Changes, save, and get the code.
+Once everything is setup, click on “Apply Changes” followed by “Save and Get Code.”

 Double opt-in is when a user signs up for email marketing messages, and an automatic email with a link is sent to the subscriber to confirm the subscription.
-This email typically requires the user to click on the link and confirm that they are the owner of the email and that they accepted to join the mailing list.
+This email typically requires the user to click on the link and confirm that they are the owner of the email and that they agreed to join the mailing list.

 What are the benefits of double opt-in?